 Upon completion of the capstone experience, students must attend a mandatory course wrap-up session.
 The mechanism for this session will vary and the student is responsible for reading their course syllabus and doctoral capstone manual to ensure participation.
-Failure to attend will be considered an unexcused absence and will lower the student's final course grade by at least 10 percent.
+Failure to attend will be considered an unexcused absence and may affect passing the course.